 UK-China International Photography Competition 中英国际摄影大赛

-Photography can reveal our common humanity, promoting mutual understanding in UK-China relations.
+Using photography to transcend cultural divides, reveal our common humanity, and promote mutual understanding in UK-China relations.

 Preference will be given to photographs that are not digitally edited.
-Colour photos converted to black and white are fine, however.
+However, colour photos converted to black and white are fine.

-- Creativity: Does the submission capture the essence of caring for others in a unique and surprising way?
+- Creativity: Does the submission capture the essence of the theme in a unique and surprising way?

 - Composition: How technically competent is the submission?
 Have composition, lighting, contrast, and mood been considered?

 This is not a professional photography competition.
-Digital editing of smartphone photos should be kept to a minimum.
+Digital editing of smartphone photos should be kept to an absolute minimum.
 The emotional impact of the photo will outweigh its technical quality.

 Dr Michael Wood, Historian, Broadcaster, Professor of Public History at The University of Manchester